Tong-Chen/tong-chen.github.com/_posts/2013-01-04-boxplot-tutorial.md

 #### How-to do the plot

-Here I will introduce a script `boxplot.sh` as one-line command to plot various box-plots on given data.
+Here I will introduce a script [`boxplot.sh`](https://github.com/Tong-Chen/Plot/blob/master/boxplot.sh) as one-line command to plot various box-plots on given data.

 ##### Input file format

 Two types of input file are supported.
-If each boxplot contains the same number of points, the first format may be suitable.
-If each box contains different number of points, you may use the sceond format.
+The first type if the table file we used most often with the first column as ID and other columns as data values.
+It is suitable when all boxes share same IDs.
+If each box contains different set of IDs, you may use the sceond format.
+A practical example, if one want to compare the expression level of all genes in multiple samples, the table format is OK.
+Otherwise, if one only want to compare the expression distribution of top 100 genes in each sample, the melted format should be used since each sample may have different top 100 genes.

 * Matrix data table like `diamonds` as described in [Basic things you should know to use s-plot]({{ site.url }}/2013/01/test-data-sets/).